-Dickinson is considered the gateway to Theodore Roosevelt National Park and the many recreational opportunities to be had there.
-But Dickinson itself is a city of fun-filled attractions, popular annual festivals and a downtown that comes alive with on-street summer concerts.
+Dickinson is considered the gateway to the Theodore Roosevelt National Park and its many recreational opportunities.
+However, Dickinson itself is a city of fun-filled attractions and popular annual festivals and has a downtown that comes alive with outdoor summer concerts and street fairs.

 No stop in Dickinson would be complete without learning the history of the area – and we’re talking history, or better yet, pre-history.
 It all comes together at the Dickinson Museum Center, where life-sized dinosaurs and an array of fossils are on display.
-Recreational opportunities await at Heart River Golf Course , Patterson Lake Recreation Area and the West River Community Center, with its water recreation, gymnasiums, racquetball, fitness center, climbing wall, locker rooms, lounge area, tennis courts, playground and track.
+Recreational opportunities await at Heart River Golf Course and Patterson Lake Recreation Area.
+West River Community Center offers water recreation, gymnasiums, racquetball, fitness center, climbing wall, locker rooms, lounge area, tennis courts, playground, indoor track and more.

-Take a ride down Villard Street and you’ll come across BrickHouse Grill, which features 24 signature martinis, exotic seafood and aged beef, and Blue 42 Sports Grille and Bar.
-Other fine dining can be found at The Crossing
+Explore downtown Dickinson where you will find local shops, boutiques and fine dining options like the BrickHouse Grill, which features 24 signature martinis, exotic seafood and aged beef and Blue 42 Sports Grille and Bar.

-Maybe it’s not fine dining, but a quick bite or coffee to boost you into the day.
-Stop at The Brew Coffee House in a former chapel downtown in the oldest chapel in the city.
+Looking for a quick snack or coffee for the road?
+Stop at The Brew Coffee House in the oldest chapel in the city.
 The Brew offers a variety of drinks along with fresh baked pastries and paninis.
-Eight O Four Inspired Sipping serves beverages and pastries, with a strong attention to detail and keeping things simple and homemade.